vitejs/vite/docs/config/shared-options.md

 Here, `import` and `require` are "conditions".
 Conditions can be nested and should be specified from most specific to least specific.

-Some of the default conditions (`production`, `development`, `browser`, `node`) are only applied when the requirements are met.
-For example, `production` is only applied when `process.env.NODE_ENV === 'production'`, and `browser` is only applied when the environment is `webCompatible`.
+Some of the default conditions (`production`, `development`) are only applied when the requirements are met.
+For example, `production` is only applied when `process.env.NODE_ENV === 'production'`.
 The `resolve.conditions` config option allows specifying additional allowed conditions and those conditions will be applied unconditionally.

 Note that `import`, `require`, `default` conditions are always applied if the requirements are met.